 Flash fiction counts on meaning to make an impact.
 That meaning can be a life-changing event or a small revelation, but something must happen.
-Too often writers forget that language is the used to move readers.
+Too often writers forget that language is the tool used to move readers.
 While readers love and appreciate beautiful words, they are stirred by words that give meaning to the human experience.
 There must be a emotional shift in readers perceptions.

 5) Flash requires characters who resonate